houdiniproject/houdini/README.md

 docker-compose run web bin/rake db:setup

-# To get a copy of the Prod database as test data.
+# Run this to get a copy of the Prod database as test data.
+# Enter `password` when prompted for a password after the download step.
+# The restore step after that will take a very long time.
+Hours maybe.
 docker-compose run web script/restore_from_heroku.sh
-# enter `password` when prompted for password
 ```

 Running: